siddheshkadam/pepithon-WTC/README.md

 27. How to send an email in Go using gomail?
 [WRITE YOUR NAME]

 29. How to Send Email using CodeIgniter?
-[WRITE YOUR NAME]
+[Rishabh]

 30. How to send out an Email notification in selenium webdriver?
 [WRITE YOUR NAME]